I. Introduction

 II.
 Overview of StepStone’s Organization

-We are headquartered in New York, had approximately 980 employees as of March 31, 2024, and have investment and implementation professionals in 16 countries, including the United Kingdom and Australia.
+We are headquartered in New York, had approximately 1,300 employees as of March 31, 2026, and have investment and implementation professionals in 16 countries, including the United Kingdom and Australia.
 StepStone Group Europe LLP has its registered office in London, United Kingdom.
 StepStone Group LP has its Australian registered office in Warriewood, New South Wales.

 III.
 Risks of Modern Slavery Practices in StepStone’s Operations, Supply Chain and Investments

 StepStone has evaluated how its operations, supply chains and investments may be exposed to modern slavery and human trafficking, and the level of such exposure.
+StepStone recognizes that modern slavery risks may manifest in a range of human rights abuses, including but not limited to, forced or compulsory labor, child labor, human trafficking, restrictions on freedom of association, unsafe or unhealthy working conditions, and the use of physical punishment, coercion, or abusive disciplinary practices.

 StepStone recognizes that there is a risk that modern slavery practices exist in StepStone’s operations, supply chain and investments.
 This may include risks in our supply chain, particularly in relation to cleaning, catering and information technology procurement, and risks in our investment or advisory portfolios, particularly in relation to certain sectors (construction, agriculture and extractives) and emerging markets geographies in which we are invested, which represent a higher risk from a modern slavery perspective.